mflatt/sweetpea-py/docs/_source/api/derivations.rst

               :type factors: List(Factor)
               :rtype: Derivation

-.. class:: sweetpea.Window(predicate, factors, width, stride, start)
+.. class:: sweetpea.Window(predicate, factors, width, stride=1, start=None)

               Creates a level that is selected depending on a combination of levels from other factors in the current